kayrux/liteline/README.md

 6. View all messages previously sent in the room.
 7. View room member's usernames and their status.
 8. Sign out of the account.

+## Troubleshooting
+1. Make sure the .env file is named .env (sometimes it gets converted to just env)
+2. .env file is in the server folder